 If you want extra run-time or plan on using continuous high power, consider a spare or an upgraded battery.
 We used EGO’s basic EGO Power 2.5Ah battery Buying a spare means leaving one on the charger ready to go, but you can also upgrade to EGO’s 4.0Ah, or 5.0Ah battery battery for a longer run-time without an extra trip to the garage.

 With great power comes more noise, and less maneuverability.
-We had one of the hardest times corralling the leaves into a tight space.
-As soon as we brought the Worx WG520 in close, our leaf pile burst, and we were left with a scattered blanket of leaves all over again.
+We had one of the hardest times corralling the leaves into a tight space with this Worx model.
+As soon as we brought it in close, our leaf pile burst, and we were left with a scattered blanket of leaves all over again.

 Ultimately, the Worx WG520 will shave a few minutes off of easy chores, but it just isn’t as versatile as the Toro.